 5. Update your system

-“Instead of directing critical commentary inwards, we can celebrate little achievements and be appreciative of the good we bring to the table.
+“Instead of directing critical commentary like you are not good enough inwards, we can celebrate little achievements and be appreciative of the good we bring to the table.
 The same is applicable in the context of a relationship.
 It takes two people to make a connection work.
 What is it that you offer?
 How do you enrich your partner’s life?
-Replace your old questions like “Why am I feeling like I’m not good enough for him?” and “Is she really too good for me?” and start focusing on the positives.
+Replace your old questions like “Why am I feeling like I’m not good enough for him?” and “Is she really too good for me?” and start focusing on the positives.”

 Related Reading: Expert Suggests 9 Reasons You Feel Insecure In Your Relationship